Commission guide

 How to use the Commission Calculator

-Learn how to use the Commission Calculator in plain language: what to enter, what the result means, and what the estimate leaves out.
+Learn how sales amount, commission rate, split percent, base pay, and bonus combine into simple commission pay.
 Use this guide as a plain-English walkthrough: enter the money values carefully, read the main estimate, then check what the estimate leaves out before you rely on it.

 Open the Commission Calculator